-Normal liability car insurance won’t cover theft because it protects the other driver from bodily injury and property damage resulting from an accident you cause.
+It is important to note that normal liability car insurance won’t cover theft because it only protects other drivers from bodily injury and property damage resulting from an accident you cause.

 What Insurance Covers If Your Car Is Stolen

-If you are financing your vehicle, the amount insurance pays may not be enough to pay off your loan or lease.
-If you owe more than your car is worth, you should consider gap insurance, which helps cover the difference between your car’s actual value and the balance owed.
+- If your vehicle is financed and you owe more than your car is worth, gap insurance will cover the difference between your car’s actual value and the balance owed.